lexibank/tlopo/out/vol1/chapter5.md

 <a id="s-5"></a>

 ## 5. Preparation of ground

 New gardens are traditionally prepared along the following lines.
 First, the undergrowth and vines and small trees are cleared.
-Before the introduction of metal implements, this would have been done with a large digging stick used as a crowbar (§S.S) and perhaps a stone axe (POc _&ast;kiRam_, [Ch.4, §4.1.1](chapter4.md#s-4-1)), together with smaller cutting implements made of bamboo or shell.
+Before the introduction of metal implements, this would have been done with a large digging stick used as a crowbar (§S.S) and perhaps a stone axe (POc _&ast;kiRam_, Ch.
+4, §4.1.1), together with smaller cutting implements made of bamboo or shell.
 Large trees may be left standing, although branches may be lopped off to admit maximum sunlight.
 Alternatively, they may be slowly killed off by ringbarking or by burning rubbish heaped round their base.
 Debris is usually left to dry and then burnt, with the ashes fertilizing the soil.
 The ground can then be raked or picked over, and remaining rubbish removed, together with any weeds which have survived the burning.

 <a id="s-5-1"></a>

-## 5.1.
+### 5.1.
 Clearing the land

-It seems from its reflexes that POc _&ast;quma_ meant 'clear land for a garden' ([§3.1](#s-3-1)).
+It seems from its reflexes that POc _&ast;quma_ meant 'clear land for a garden' (§3.1).
 In addition, the following terms are reconstructable.

 <table>
 <tr>